sidgautam95/adaptive-sampling-mri-suno/README.md

 Code for reproducing results for the paper:
-Siddhant Gautam, Angqi Li, Nicole Seiberlich, Jeffrey A. Fessler, Saiprasad Ravishankar (2024) `` Scan-Adaptive MRI Undersampling Using Neighbor-based Optimization (SUNO)." arxiv link:
+Siddhant Gautam, Angqi Li, Nicole Seiberlich, Jeffrey A. Fessler, Saiprasad Ravishankar (2024) "Scan-Adaptive MRI Undersampling Using Neighbor-based Optimization (SUNO)." arxiv link:

 The data and saved models for running the code can be found at https://drive.google.com/drive/folders/1Ppog0VikG06vLUk6F63gn79pdAeAYL-F.